2019 UT Martin Skyhawks football team

 The 2019 UT Martin Skyhawks football team represented the University of Tennessee at Martin as a member of the Ohio Valley Conference (OVC) during the 2019 NCAA Division I FCS football season.
 Led by 14th-year head coach Jason Simpson, the Skyhawks compiled an overall record of 7–5 with a mark of 6–2 in conference play, placing third in the OVC.
 UT Martin played home games at Graham Stadium in Martin, Tennessee.

-Previous season

-The Skyhawks finished the 2018 season 2–9, 2–6 in OVC play to finish in eighth place.

 Preseason

 Preseason coaches' poll

 The OVC released their preseason coaches' poll on July 22, 2019.
 The Skyhawks were picked to finish in sixth place.

 Preseason All-OVC team

 The Skyhawks had three players at two positions selected to the preseason all-OVC team.